RED HOT POKER SEEDS

-Red Hot Poker blooms attract hummingbirds and provide excellent cut flowers.
+Red hot poker flowers attract hummingbirds and provide excellent cut flowers.
 Plants are heat tolerant, and deer resistant.

 Winner of the Royal Horticultural Society’s Award of Garden Merit.
-Bunches of 24 to 28 inch long steely blue, arched leaves with toothed edges create a striking architectural form.
-In early summer, strong, round stems rise well above the foliage, carrying bristly cones of coral red tubular flowers that fade to pale yellow from the bottom up.
-Blooms continue through late summer; Red Hot Pokers make long-lasting cut flowers.
+Bunches of 24 to 28 in. long steely-blue, arched leaves with toothed edges create a striking architectural form.
+In early summer, strong round stems rise well above the foliage, carry bristly cones of coral-red tubular flowers that fade to pale yellow from the bottom up.
+Bloom continues through late summer.
+Torch Lily is a long-lasting cut flower.

-Sow seed 6-8 weeks before planting out, use a deep container to avoid disturbing the tap root.
+Plant Red Hot Poker Seeds: Sow seed 6-8 weeks before planting out, use a deep container to avoid disturbing the tap root.
 Barely cover.
 Light aids germination.
 Kept at 70-75° F., germination is in 21-28 days.
-Can direct sow into prepared seed beds, in groups of 3-4 seeds spaced 1-1.5 feet apart.
+Can direct sow into prepared seed beds, in groups of 3-4 seeds, spaced 1-1.5 ft. apart.
 Thin to the strongest plant.

-Growing Red Hot Poker: Full sun or part shade, moderate to regular water.
+Grow Red Hot Poker: Full sun or part shade, moderate to regular water.
 Will tolerate wet soils in summer, in winter soil must be well-drained.
 Flowers open from bottom to top, changing colors as they age.
 Hummingbirds love them and they are excellent for cutting.
 Tie foliage together in fall where winter temperatures drop below 0° F. Flowers the first year when started early.
-Plants are heat tolerant and resist deer and rabbits.
+Plants are heat tolerant, and will resist deer and rabbits.